CtrlK

 Suggestions

-Include more natural trigger terms users might say such as 'done', 'finished', 'ready to merge', 'all tests pass', 'ship it', 'looks good'.
+Include more natural trigger variations users might say, such as 'done', 'finished', 'ready to merge', 'all tests pass', 'looks good' to improve trigger term coverage.

 DimensionReasoningScore